12 Crucial Personality Traits All Entrepreneurs Have

 4. Creative and innovative

 Creativity and innovation are usually strong characteristics of an entrepreneurial mindset.
+Find out how to increase your creativity.

 Original and creative thinking allows entrepreneurs more easily identify opportunities for business creation and growth.